Acyclic cluster algebras with dense $g$-vector fans: Cluster algebras with dense -vector fans

 \begin{example} For positive integers $b$ and $c$, we have the diagram

 \end{example}

 Remark that distinct skew-symmetrizable matrices may have the same diagram.
-When $B$ is skew-symmetric, we represent its diagram $\Gamma(B)$ as a \emph{quiver}, which is a directed graph allowing multiple arrows, with vertices $1,\ldots,n$ such that there are $[b_{ij}]_+$ arrows from $j$ to $i$.
-This naturally induces that skew-symmetric matrices correspond bijectively with quivers without loops nor oriented cycles of length two.
+When $B$ is skew-symmetric, its diagram $\Gamma(B)$ is identified with a \emph{quiver}, which is a directed graph allowing multiple arrows, with vertices $1,\ldots,n$ such that there are $[b_{ij}]_+$ arrows from $j$ to $i$.
+This naturally restricts to a bijection between skew-symmetric matrices and quivers without loops nor oriented cycles of length two.

 \emph{Dynkin} (resp., \emph{extended Dynkin}) \emph{diagrams} are Dynkin (resp., extended Dynkin) graphs as in Figure \ref{fig:(extended) Dynkin graphs} with arbitrary orientations except for orientations of $A_n^{(1)}$ forming an oriented cycle.
 Notice that $\Gamma(B_{b,c})$ is a Dynkin (resp., extended Dynkin) diagram if and only if $bc<4$ (resp., $bc=4$).